Dorian

 3rd March 1985 The End of the 1984-85 Miners’ Strike

-Twenty-six years ago today, the UK Miners’ Strike of 1984-85 finally ended in defeat for Arthur Scargill and the National Union of Mineworkers when miners reluctantly and bitterly voted to return to work.
-The strike, lasting just two days short … Continue reading
+On this day, the UK Miners’ Strike of 1984-85 ended in defeat for Arthur Scargill and the National Union of Mineworkers when miners reluctantly and bitterly voted to return to work.
+The strike, lasting just two days short of a … Continue reading

 Posted in World Events | 4 Comments

-Fifty-five years ago today, before a closed session at the 20th Congress of the Communist Party of the Soviet Union, Nikita Khrushchev lit the fuse of an almighty powder keg when he delivered his sensational speech, On the Personality … Continue reading
+On this day in 1956, before a closed session at the 20th Congress of the Communist Party of the Soviet Union, Nikita Khrushchev delivered his sensational speech, On the Personality Cult and its Consequences – or the “Secret Speech” as … Continue reading

 23rd February 1821 the Death of John Keats

-Today we reflect on the brief but luminous life of John Keats – struck down by tuberculosis one hundred and ninety-one years ago at the age of 25.
-Little known and lowly regarded in his lifetime, the dying poet – … Continue reading
+Today we reflect on the brief but luminous life of John Keats – struck down by tuberculosis on this day in 1821 at the age of 25.
+Little known and lowly regarded in his lifetime, the dying poet – resigned … Continue reading

 Posted in Heroes | 2 Comments